The Untold Truth Of Surrogacy (According To A Surrogate)

 Agencies often require the surrogate and intended parents to undergo extensive psychological testing and counseling to ensure that no one goes off the deep end during or after the journey.
 That's not to say that issues don't arise.
 Failed embryo transfers and miscarriages are common, and the heartbreak can affect both the carrier and the parents.

 Sometimes intended mothers feel jealousy or frustration they didn't anticipate because of their inability to experience the pregnancy.
-But most surrogates are sensitive, and we understand as women the amount of strength and trust it takes to hand over the reigns of this most precious gift.
+But most surrogates are sensitive, and we understand the amount of strength and trust it takes to hand over the reigns of this most precious gift.
 A good agency will facilitate communication, and if need be, counseling for everyone involved to ensure a smooth resolution.

 My intended mother was an absolute dream, and we became wonderful friends throughout our journey.
 Her baby is almost a year old, and we now stay in touch as friends and as one mother to another.
 Some intended parents don't want to be reminded of the heartbreak of infertility and choose to limit communication with the surrogate after the birth.
 However, open and honest communication and psychological counsel before the embryo transfer is the best way to make sure everyone's expectations are met.